ntveem/ntveem.github.io/00-index.md

 ## To-Do

 This theme is still unfinished.
 If you'd like to be added as a contributor, [please fork](http://github.com/plusjade/jekyll-bootstrap)!
-We need to clean up the themes, make theme usage guides with theme-specific markup examples.
+We need to clean up the themes, make theme usage guides with theme-specific markup examples.-->